Worried about a child?

 In an emergency, always ring 999.

-You should call 101 to report crime and other concerns that do not require an emergency response.
+You should call 101 to report crime that does not need an emergency response.

 Making a referral